 The California Surrogacy Center understands that the road to parenthood involves diverse paths, with surrogacy being one of them.
-Every year, California Surrogacy Center holds an event to recognize, thank and pamper their surrogates for their invaluable service.
-In 2016, it was held at the Rancho Bernardo Inn, a luxury resort in San Diego.
+Last year, California Surrogacy Center held an event to recognize, thank and pamper their surrogates for their invaluable service.
+The event was held at the Rancho Bernardo Inn, a luxury resort in San Diego.

 Surrogates Deserve Recognition and Fellowship

 When a woman becomes a surrogate at California Surrogacy Center, she is well-compensated.
 There is no doubt, though, that a woman being pregnant and giving birth to a baby that she will not keep can be an odd yet rewarding experience.
 As surrogate mother Michelle M., the guest of honor at the 2016 event, said, “To be a surrogate mother requires the strength to be able to carry and give birth to someone else’s child.”

 The annual events are a way for the California Surrogacy Center to bring these women together for a night of respect and thankfulness.
 A typical event gives attendees the opportunity to enjoy a five-course meal, swap stories about their experiences as surrogate mothers and ask questions of California Surrogacy Center staff.
 Many women leave the night feeling inspired by the speeches made by staff members and surrogates.